ananya-agarwal/Vision-360/README.md

 •	We have created Object Detection System for preventing Unfair Means of Cheating during Online Examination.
 •	A camera is mounted on head which detects unacceptable objects during the exam.
-•	Tech: You Only Look Once (YOLO V4), Tensorflow, Google Colab
+•	Tech: You Only Look Once (YOLO V4), Tensorflow, Google Colab, OPENCV, Rest